What do we mean when we talk about know, like and trust…and how can we make our prospects feel that way about us?

 I guess in one word, the answer for me would be ‘exposure’.

-With my business, Flamingo Marketing Strategies I am allowing my audience to get to know ME – not just my business but more about how and why it was founded, it’s purpose, my essence as a business owner and why I do what I do and why I LOVE what I do.
+With my business, Flamingo Marketing Strategies I am allowing my audience to get to know ME – not just my business, a marketing agency near Birmingham, but more about how and why it was founded, it’s purpose, my essence as a business owner and why I do what I do and why I LOVE what I do.

 Being active on social media, writing blogs, sharing other people’s content, posting in groups, commenting on posts on social media and dropping a few paid adverts every once in a while, too will help massively with exposure.
 This will really allow my audience to get to know my business but also get to know me as a person too and want to work with me!
 I’m personally attending every face to face meeting with every potential client to build that relationship from day one.